 Conclusion

-Many factors determine the price of epoxy flooring, including the area size, complexity of installation, and the type of existing flooring.
+Many factors determine the Epoxy Material Prices flooring, including the area size, complexity of installation, and the type of existing flooring.
 For instance, installing epoxy over existing tiles or concrete is usually simpler and less expensive.